-The Tourneo Connect is different, because it is based on the same platform as the Focus, C-Max and Kuga – even in Transit Connect panel van models.
+The Tourneo Connect is different, because it is based on the same platform as the Ford Focus, C-Max and Ford Kuga – even in Transit Connect panel van models.

 Although the nameplate might sound new, it in fact replaces a slow-selling model that has been on sale since 2002.
 Last year that model sold just 80 units.
 Ford expects the new Tourneo Connect to shift some 3000 in a full year.

 New for 2014 though is the Grand moniker.
 At around £2000 more than the standard Tourneo Connect, you get an extra 400mm in length.
 Like the standard Tourneo Connect, the Grand is a five seater and you’ll need to tick the £240 box on the options list for that third row.

 Ford is upfront about who’ll buy it too.
 Although it expects to find favour with families seeking a little more practicality than the fractionally smaller Grand C-Max offers, it says a significant number will find their way onto the roads as taxis or converted to allow wheelchair access.